revk/ESP32-EPD/README.md

 ## Solar

+You can set the IP address of your SolarEdge inverter.
+This uses MODBUS (TCP port 1502) to get key data such as `$SOLAR.power`, `$SOLAR.today`, etc.

 Sending the `command/EPD/solar` returns current solar JSON as an `info` response.
+You can set `solarlog` to log the data received over MODBUS.

 ## Align, mask, and invert